-What's Covered by Homeowner's Insurance for Water Damage - Southlake, TX
+What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

-Pipes – Just like appliances, if a pipe breaks and it’s an unexpected loss then your insurance should cover the damage to your floors and walls.
+Pipes – Just like appliances, if a pipe breaks, and it’s an unexpected loss, then your insurance should cover the damage to your floors and walls.
 However, also like appliances, if it’s a gradual and slow leak (say under a sink) that has been neglected will not be covered because it could have been prevented.

 Roof – Roofs are tricky and are often on a case by case basis.
-While a long-term leak caused by a poorly maintained roof may not be covered, if a tree falls on your roof or high winds blow shingles loose and cause leaks then the inside of your home will be covered – but not the roof itself.
+While a long-term leak caused by a poorly maintained roof may not be covered, if a tree falls on your roof or high winds blow shingles loose and cause leaks, then the inside of your home will be covered – but not the roof itself.
 For better understanding about what your policy covers when it comes to roofs, it’s better to talk to your agent.

 Backed up drain or sewer line – No. Unless you add on extra coverage, you’re not covered if something gets backed up.